spryker/spryker-shop-core/Bundles/CatalogPage/src/SprykerShop/Yves/CatalogPage/Theme/default/components/molecules/active-filter-enumeration/README.md

 # active-filter-enumeration (molecule)

-Displays a list of all the filters selected from one category in form of links.
+Displays a list of all the filters selected from a category in the form of links.

 ## Code sample